 The condition always begins as the localized form, which is limited to a spot or two on the face and legs.
 Localized demodicosis is quite common in puppies, and it is usually a mild disease that goes away by itself.
 It typically consists of one to five small, circular, red and scaly areas of hair loss around the eyes and lips, or on the forelegs.
 The lesions may or may not be itchy.

 When the localized form spreads, involving large areas of the body with severe disease, it is termed generalized demodicosis.
 Generalized demodicosis is considered uncommon.
-It most often occurs in youngsters, usually prior to the age 18 months.
+It most often occurs in youngsters, usually before the age of 18 months.
 Such dogs may have a genetic defect in their immune system.

 Diagnosing and Treating Demodicosis